 We are fundraising for The Matt Hampson Foundation, an inspirational charity close to team member Greg's heart that supports young people with serious sporting injuries.
 Some learn to thrive, others become Paralympians.

-It was started by Matt Hampson AKA “Hambo” following an injury he sustained playing youth rugby for England.
+It was founded by Matt Hampson AKA “Hambo” following an injury he sustained playing youth rugby for England.
 Matt was a young Leicester Tiger who was paralysed after a scrum accident when practising for England U20s.
-He didn’t give up on life and has raised many thousands to support people, especially young sports people, to live their best lives.
+Greg is friends with Matt and has supported the charity all the way.
+The team's name, 'Get Busy Rowing,' is taken from the foundation’s Get Busy Living Centre in Leicestershire, UK, where people train mentally and physically to cope and achieve.

 Unlike 75% of the team, Pamela has made the crossing before.
 It’s a positive feature of the event that our boat is reused.
 It is also reassuring to know that our vessel is up to the task!!